-Alaska Communications recently sold off its wireless business allowing them to sharpen their focus on broadband and IT.
-The company’s focus on IT solutions, data networking, Internet connectivity and voice communications for Alaska businesses and consumers means that it now exists in a market with few players.
+Alaska Communications recently sold off its wireless business allowing them to sharpen its focus on broadband and IT.
+The company’s focus on IT solutions, data networking, Internet connectivity, and voice communications for Alaska businesses and consumers means that it now exists in a market with few players.

 In such a tête-à-tête marketplace, customer experience is an essential part of how Alaska Communications wins and keeps customers.
 Recently, we sat down with their NPS® program manager, Nicholas Wagner, to learn more about how Alaska Communications turns theory into practice.

 Can you explain why you started with NPS?

 We interact with customers every day, but couldn’t measure how effective our conversations were.